San Francisco police used rape kit DNA to arrest victim, DA says - NewsBreak

 San Francisco police used rape kit DNA to arrest victim, DA says

-Boudin said the practice could be unconstitutional and it could dissuade sex-assault victims from reporting crimes.Army vet reunited with mom on Valentine’s Day after 10-year deportation
+Boudin said the practice could be unconstitutional and that it could dissuade sex-assault victims from reporting crimes.Police: Elizabethton man accused of kidnapping someone at gunpoint

+“This practice treats victims like evidence, not human beings.
+This is legally and ethically wrong.
+My office is demanding that this practice end immediately, and is encouraging local and state legislators to introduce legislation to end this practice in California.
+We remain committed to doing everything in our power to support survivors of sexual violence.”Class action lawsuit filed against Eastman over Jan.
+31 incident

-Police Chief Bill Scott said he’s ordered an investigation and plans to end the practice if the allegations are true.
+Police Chief Bill Scott said he ordered an investigation and plans to end the practice if the allegations are true.

 The police department has faced scrutiny in the past related to its mishandling of sexual assault cases, according to SFGATE .
 A 2014 investigation by KGO found hundreds of untested rape kits spanning nearly a decade.
 While in 2019, a woman petitioned the U.S. Supreme Court to take up a case against the police department for its mishandling of her rape.